ADVENT PREPARATIONS : A CALL TO REPENTANCE

 *Second reading is from St. Paul's letter to Romans.
 Paul elaborates about the importance of hope.
 He says that Jesus Christ is the hope of all humans.
 In Him we find hope, harmony and peace.
 Just as Jesus welcomes everyone to share the joys of His kingdom, we must welcome one another in body and mind to offer glory to God.

 Conclusion: During the second week of Advent, we are again and again reminded to repent and to be reconciled.
-Leonardo Da Vinci was a great painter and an artist.
-His world famous painting of Last Supper adorns the Cistain Chapel in Vatican.
+Leonardo Da Vinci was a great painter and artist.
+His world famous painting of the Last Supper adorns the Sistine Chapel in Vatican.
 While working on this immortal painting of the Last Supper, Da Vinci had a heated argument with one of his colleagues.
-Bitter words were exchanged and threatening gestures were made.
+Bitter words were exchanged and threatening gestures made.
 When the arguments were over and things cooled down, Da Vinci went back to his canvas, where he was working on the face of Jesus.
 In spite of much concentration and efforts, he could not make a single stroke.
-He felt as if he is paralyzed.
+He felt as if he was paralyzed.
 After some time, he realized where the real trouble was.
 He went back to his colleague and apologized for his rude behaviour.
 Then he returned to his studio and calmly continued to paint the face of Jesus.
 During these days of Advent, we are not merely painting the face of Jesus, but rather, we are preparing ourselves and our hearts for the coming of the Lord.
-So something similar to what Da Vinci did, will have to done in our lives too.
+So we must do something in our lives too, similar to what Da Vinci did.

 (Kindly note: Sunday Reflections with Fr.
 Joy Joseph is available on YouTube.
 Please view, like, share and subscribe to the video version on YouTube.
 "YouTube/Sunday Reflections with Fr.
 Joy Joseph, December 7, 2025."
 Thanks.)